-Introduction to West Virginia Slot Machine Casino Gambling 2018
+Introduction to West Virginia Slot Machine Casino Gambling in 2019

 Relevant Legal Statutes on Gambling in West Virginia*

 The minimum legal gambling age in West Virginia depends upon the gambling activity:

 - Land-Based Casinos: 21

 - Lottery: 18